I'm looking for...

 Selection criteria

-Physical fitness for undertaking manual work outdoors
+Physical fitness to undertake manual work outdoors in arid conditions

 Eligible for living and working in Australia for at least 4 months